See the past, present, and future through Nagoya architecture.

 Misonoza

-Right in between Nagoya station and Sakae there lies Fushimi, which has become a fast developing area in the past few years.
-Misonoza is a Kabuki theater that is steeped in history and has clearly evolved over the years.
-It used to be a simple wooden structure in the Edo period and then was rebuilt with the western style brick structure, similar to the Nagoya Archives we introduced earlier, only to now be a very modern-looking building with a nod to Edo’s Namako style walls of crisscrossed white lines that encase the entire building.
+Between Nagoya station and Sakae lies Fushimi, a fast developing area.
+Misonoza is a Kabuki theater that is steeped in history and has evolved over the years.
+It used to be a simple wooden structure in the Edo period, and was rebuilt with the western style brick structure, similar to the Nagoya Archives.
+Now, the theater is a very modern-looking building with Edo’s Namako style walls of crisscrossed white lines that encase the entire building.
 It continues to be a very popular Kabuki theater today with the impressive Misanoza Tower apartment building as its backdrop.

 Misonoza (御園座)